 RumChata contains homogenized cream and does not need to be refrigerated.
-An open bottle can be stored at room temperature for about 6 months, but you do want to take care that a bottle—open or not—s not exposed to extreme heat.
+An open bottle can be stored at room temperature for about 6 months, but you do want to make sure that a bottle—open or not—is not exposed to extreme heat.
 Don't forget to take RumChata out of your car on a hot summer day.

 RumChata is bottled at 13.75 percent alcohol by volume (27.5 proof).
 It sells for around $20.

 Since its introduction, RumChata has found many dedicated fans throughout the United States.
 Its rich, smooth taste and spice blend make it an excellent addition to a variety of drinks.

 - Use it as a substitute for other cream liqueurs.
 This includes almost any drink recipe that calls for Irish cream.

 - Try RumChata in your favorite dairy cocktails.
 It works particularly well when replacing the cream or milk in simple drinks like the white Russian and mudslide.

 - Enjoy it on its own.
 Simply serve it on the rocks in an old-fashioned glass as an after-dinner drink or a quick nightcap.

 - Use it as a creamer for your coffee or tea.
 Add half a shot to your afternoon coffee or evening tea for a lightly spiked pick-me-up.